This handbook provides a comprehensive overview

 2. Access to Adaptive Equipment and Assistive Devices:

-computer lab room in Gleeson Library contains adaptive computer
+- Computer lab rooms in both Gleeson Library and Zief Library contains adaptive technology.

 3. Alternate Media: See Section on Alternate Media Policy